leoheck/cncjs-service/README.md

 # cncjs-service

-Configure cncjs as a service for Raspbian
+Configure cncjs as a service for Raspbian.